The Human Success Score (HSS)

 At the bottom of the page, you’ll find the Top departments section.
 This is a list of the best performing departments, sorted by the highest Learning score.
 The Learning score column in the list displays the Learning score for each of the top 10 departments.

-View the metrics
+View the additional learning metrics

-• Learning engagement rate is the ratio between active learners and overall users.
+• Learning engagement rate is the ratio of active learners and overall users.
 Here, by active users, we mean learners who have at least one enrollment over the past 12 months.
 For example, if your organization has 100 users, and 60 of them were enrolled in at least one course over the past 12 months, the Learning engagement rate is 60%.

-• Training completion rate is the ratio between total training completions and total training enrollments.
+• Training completion rate is the ratio of total training completions and total training enrollments.
 For example, if, during the past 12 months, there were 100 enrollments in your training, and learners completed 70 of these training, the Training completion rate is 70%.

-• Self-enrollment ratio is the ratio between self-enrollments in training and total enrollments in training.
+• Self-enrollment ratio is the ratio of self-enrollments in training and total enrollments in training.
 Self-enrollments mean users enroll in training on their own.
 Voluntary training retakes also count.
+For example, if during the past 12 months there were 100 enrollments in your training, and 50 of them were self-enrollments, the Self-enrollment ratio is 50%.

 There are three possible outcomes for each of these metrics: